-The governing body of [name of school] will 'make arrangements' to support pupils with medical conditions.
+The governing body of Lockyer's Middle School will 'make arrangements' to support pupils with medical conditions.
 This is so that they can participate as much as possible in all aspects of school life.
 This duty includes making sure:

 - this policy is developed and implemented - enough staff are trained and competent to support pupils with medical conditions - staff can access information and other teaching support materials as needed